LATEST

 When the city parks feel too tame, remember that Kochi is really a cluster of islands, and the greenest air is often just a ferry ride away.
 Vypin and the smaller islands off the harbour have long stretches of coconut groves, paddy edges and quiet lanes that see almost no tourist traffic.
 You can take a state ferry across for a few rupees, walk or cycle for an hour, and return without ever feeling you left the city's orbit.
 It is the cheapest reset in Kochi: no ticket booth, no timing to catch, just the water and the palms and a slower gear.
 Go on a weekday and you may have a whole lane to yourself.

-How to do a green day right
+How do you plan a green day in Kochi?

 The trick with all of these is timing over distance.
 Go early, before the sun turns cruel and the sanctuaries and parks fill; carry water and, for the mangroves, mosquito sense; and keep some cash for boat rides and small entry fees.
 None of these need a plan more elaborate than an alarm set an hour earlier than usual.
 Kochi's quiet is real, but like most quiet things, it belongs to the people who show up before everyone else.